Nadav-Elkayam/TripTailor/README.md

 ### Frontend Deployment

-The frontend can be deployed to any static hosting service:
+The frontend is currently deployed on AWS Amplify

--   AWS S3 + CloudFront
--   Vercel
--   Netlify
--   GitHub Pages

 ### Backend Deployment